AC electricity on a boat. |

 If you never connect to shore power this may not be a problem.

-From Lew Hodgett on The Live-Aboard List:
+From Lew Hodgett on The Live-Aboard List:> blowing polarity fuses.

 Another fine example of why an isolation transformer should be installed.